Rewan Police Horse Breeding Station: History

 Despite such praise, from 1929, members of the Queensland Parliament, the Queensland Police Union and Queensland newspapers criticised Rewan Station and the police horse breeding program.
-In the Queensland Parliament in 1929, the Home Secretary, J C Peterson (1929–32) was questioned by Thomas Alberto Dunlop, (Independent, Rockhampton), about the high cost of salaries and allowances, and forage for horses at Rewan Station.
+In the Queensland Parliament in 1929, the Home Secretary, J. C. Peterson (1929–32) was questioned by Thomas Alberto Dunlop, (Independent, Rockhampton), about the high cost of salaries and allowances, and forage for horses at Rewan Station.
 The Minister replied that salaries varied from time to time and that forage was supplied for the Rewan stallions.
 He also reported that 251 cattle had been sold in the previous financial year, realising £2069 5s.
 In 1930, Arthur Jones (Labor, Burke) questioned the Home Secretary about the annual cost of running Rewan Station and its total cost since establishment.
 The total amount spent by the government on Rewan Station since 1909 was £54,080.
-Upkeep of Rewan in the 1929-30 financial year was £3470.
+Upkeep of Rewan in the 1929–30 financial year was £3470.
 The value of remounts bred at Rewan and sent to police stations that year was £420, being 26 horses (14 to Townsville district and 12 to Cloncurry district), as drought conditions in that year affected sending out horses to stations.

 From 1930 to 1933, the Queensland Police Union conducted a concerted campaign against the Rewan stud and in support of motorisation of the QPF.
 Queensland newspapers quoted Queensland Police Union Journal articles stating that police thought Rewan Station was a "white-elephant" because the land was unsuitable for horse breeding because it was too far south for horses acclimatised for northern/western service and the Rewan horses were unsuitable for the work they were meant to do.
-The union also complaine that Rewan needed a sub-inspector, two constables, and a number of trackers to manage it, meaning the salaries alone were over £2000 a year.
+The union also complained Rewan needed a sub-inspector, two constables, and a number of trackers to manage it, meaning the salaries alone were over £2000 a year.
 The Telegraph advised that "The Government [should] view this matter seriously and have it dealt with purely from a business, utility and economic viewpoint".
 The Police Union continued its campaign to close the police horse stud into the first half of 1933 and appeared to exaggerate Rewan Station's costs.
 The Evening News quoted the Police Union's June meeting that hoped authorities "would have no hesitation selling the Rewan horse-breeding establishment, which was costing upwards of £50,000 a year [actually about £3470], a wasteful expenditure in a futile effort to prop up antiquated methods and ideas".
 In June 1933, the Home Secretary (Edward M Hanlon) was expected to confer with the Police Commissioner (William H Ryan, 1925–34) about the closure of Rewan Station.
 The site was considered for an Aboriginal settlement, but as the land was pastoral, not agricultural, that idea lapsed.